Fire motorcycle

-A fire motorcycle is a motorcycle used by a fire department.
-Several countries around the world use fire vehicles based on a motorcycle, often for rapid intervention to beat traffic congestion, and the equipment carried ranges from simple extinguishers to jet guns with hose rigs.
+A fire motorcycle is a specialist motorcycle modified for use by a fire brigade or fire department.
+Several countries around the world use fire vehicles based on a motorcycle, often for rapid intervention to beat traffic congestion.
+The equipment carried ranges from simple extinguishers to jet guns with hose rigs.
 Firefighters may also use fire motorcycles to offer medical first aid treatment.
 In the United Kingdom, fire motorcycles are used by some fire services for road safety awareness campaigns.

+Fire motorcycles were first used in Germany.
+In the 1930s in Russia, a fire pump was installed in the attached sidecar of a motorcycle.
+Fire motorcycles were historically used in the United Kingdom by the Auxiliary Fire Service (AFS), known models include the Matchless G3L, and were often used to provide an escort for the Green Goddess fire engines during the 1960s, a pristine surviving example now used for public relations events by Cheshire Fire and Rescue Service.

 Worldwide users

 Fire motorcycles are used around the world.

 Australia

 The New South Wales Rural Fire Service (NSW RFS) uses motorcycles during wildfire operations to conduct rapid response to lightning strikes for dry fire fighting, Remote Area Firefighting Team (RAFT) operations, fire trail inspections, assessment of forward containment lines, and to act as a visual deterrent in areas of suspected serial arson in bush land.
 In addition to firefighting, these motorcycles are employed to assist the State Emergency Service and New South Wales Police Force in search and rescue operations throughout the state.
-They are commonly equipped with basic first aid kits, chainsaws, and extinguishers.
+They are commonly equipped with basic first aid kits, chainsaws, and fire extinguishers.